 Northside

 Just across the street from Taos Ski Valley resort is the Northside.
 Not just one trail, but an entire Taos MTB network to explore.
 Starting at 10,000 feet, get ready for a lung burner.
 Within the 1,200 acres, you’ll find both single and double track routes.
 Spectacular overlooks.
 Wildflowers.
 Sub-alpine and alpine environments and up to 2,800 vertical feet of climbing including to the top of Frazer Mountain.
-And from what we’ve heard, the downhills are worth the climbs too!
+Think less purpose-built and more classic tours with downhills worth the climb.

 Things To Know